ros-industrial-attic/cros/README.md

 $ make
 ```

-You will find a static library (libcros.a) inside the build/lib directory, and
+You will find a static library (*libcros.a*) inside the *build/lib* directory, and
 some test executables that  makes use of the libcros library inside the
-build/bin directory.
+*build/bin* directory.
+The entrypoint sample to learn how to use cROS is
+*samples/ros_api.c*, which shows a non trivial example of a ROS node with
+publishers/subcribers and calls to ROS services.

 If you want to build the create the library documentation, type: (you'll need
 Doxygen)